mkijowski/ceg3400/SYLLABUS.md

 * Resource Requirements:
   * Personal Computer: Every student attending is required to have administrative access to a computer for this course (desktop or laptop).
 There are ~10 laptops available in the room that are availalbe for use in the room.
 If more students need a laptop please talk with the instructor.
-  * Textbook (Recommended) : Security+ Guide to Network Security Fundamentals, 7th Edition, Mark Ciampa, Cengage 2020 (6th edition may still be useful)
+  * Textbook (Recommended, not required) : Security+ Guide to Network Security Fundamentals, 7th Edition, Mark Ciampa, Cengage 2020 (6th edition may still be useful)

 ---